FSEmbedded/releases-fus/README.txt

  The versions of the different gits of a release can be looked up in the fs-release-manifest.xml file in the release tar directory.

+Knwon Issues:

+1. The Slilex Wlan/Bluetooth Chip on the efusmx6sx(r2) is not supported.

+   There is currently no driver avaialble for the Linux Kernel 5.15.
+   For Silex WLAN chip support, please use the release fsimx6sx-B2019.11.1.
+   For basic WLAN evaluation, the mainline ath10 driver can be used, but this is highly experimental.
+Pleas contact F&S if you want to test this.

 =========================================================================

 The following list shows the most noticeable changes in this release in